helium/HIP/0084-service-provider-hex-boosting.md

 ## Summary

-This HIP proposes a framework for Service Providers to influence the growth of the Network in the location where the data offload is most likely to happen.
+This HIP proposes a framework for Service Providers to influence the growth of the Network in locations where the data offload is most likely to happen.

 ## Motivation